chainwayxyz/citrea-docs/users/how-to-use-bridge.md

 ### Step 8

-Now, we will first send 0.01 BTC of Citrea Bitcoin Signet to the unique deposit address on your behalf.
-Then, this deposit will be collected by the operators & verifiers, and will be used to bridge to the Citrea Devnet via the System Contracts automatically.
-Let's click on the Faucet Link button, and do the verification (you may be automatically verified in the faucet popup as well).
+Now, we will first send 0.01 BTC to the unique deposit address on your behalf.
+Then, this deposit will be collected by the operators & verifiers, and will be used to bridged to the Citrea Devnet.

+Let's click on the 🟢Faucet Link🟢 button, and do the verification (you may be automatically verified in the faucet popup as well).

 ![FaucetPage](/.gitbook/assets/user/5FaucetPage.png)